dkasaj/SwiftTipJar/README.md

 Here are [SwiftUI sample code](https://github.com/dkasaj/SwiftTipJar-SwiftUI-Example) and [UIKit sample code](https://github.com/dkasaj/SwiftTipJar-UIKit-Example) that demonstrate this.

-All you need to do is polish your UI and configure _Consumable_ IAPs in App Store Connect or an Xcode StoreKit Configuration<br>(see [Setting up StoreKit testing in Xcode](https://developer.apple.com/documentation/xcode/setting-up-storekit-testing-in-xcode)).
+All you need to do is polish your UI and configure _Consumable_ APIs in App Store Connect or an Xcode StoreKit Configuration<br>(see [Setting up StoreKit testing in Xcode](https://developer.apple.com/documentation/xcode/setting-up-storekit-testing-in-xcode)).

 ## Installation